SETTING THE RECORD STRAIGHT (publ. 9/28/2013, page A4)

 This city, in other words, has bones.

 My nearly fruitless guidebook search -- I eventually found and bought a used 2010 Bradt guidebook online -- occurred to me later while walking through Tallinn, along its medieval city wall and into its watchtowers, and also while visiting the national history museum.
 Estonians, successively toppled by Danes, Germans, Swedes and Russians over the course of 10 centuries, may wonder themselves how long their country will be on the world map and be worth its own guidebook.
-After all, it was only in 1991 that Estonia declared its independence from the Soviet Union.
-From 1918 to 1940, the country also enjoyed sovereignty.

 It would be easy to think that Estonia has some growing pains still ahead, infant republic that it is.
 And yet, during my visit to Tallinn earlier this year, I was struck at how durable and ancient the city feels.
 The medieval defensive wall couldn't keep out invaders (or, for that matter, the region's punishing winter climate), yet Estonia has proved its staying power.